ujikstark/todo-rest-api-nodejs/README.md

 This Repository created for Backend Developer Internship Selection in https://www.dot.co.id/.

+## Design Pattern

+This Project used Model-View Controller(MVC) design pattern.
+Why use MVC?
+Because it helps keep things organized:  where each part has its role (Model for data, View for presentation, Controller for managing), MVC keeps your software organized and easier to manage such as maintability, reusability, and debugging.

 ## API Structure

 This README provides a comprehensive explanation of the API structure for our application, implemented using Express.js and Mongoose.
 The API offers endpoints for managing users and todos. allowing users to perform CRUD operations efficiently.